cashapp/zipline/zipline-loader/README.md

 When an application's successfully loads, its manifest and modules are _pinned_.
 Pinned files are not deleted when the cache is pruned.
 They are unpinned when a newer version is successfully loaded.

+## Database

+This module uses [SqlDelight](https://cashapp.github.io/sqldelight/) to interact with SQLite.
+The database tracks downloaded file state, eviction, and pinning.